Deconstructing the Meme, Volume 1: That Jefferson Quote

 See there was a different kind of “war fever” gripping those concerned with politics in those years; the political battles between Jefferson and President John Adams, and the fractioning of government between Adams’s ideological ilk, the Federalists (who favored the Constitution and a centralized government) and Jefferson’s Democrat-Republicans (who favored decentralization and a Bill of Rights).
 Although Jefferson was VP during Adams’s tenure, it was different back then.
 There were no party tickets, no running mates, no Obama-Biden type bromances.
 No, back in the early days of our government, the candidate who came in second place during the election was the automatic veep.
 What could go wrong?

 Not surprisingly, the President and his Vice were frequently at odds, and it soon became apparent that Jefferson would vie for the presidency once again in 1800.
-The mudslinging between the two really heated up during the that campaign, with Adams being accused of having a personality and drive not strong enough for a man yet not sensible enough for a woman, and Jefferson’s lineage and sexual prowess.
+The mudslinging between the two really heated up during the that campaign, with Adams being accused of having a personality and drive not strong enough for a man yet not sensible enough for a woman, and Jefferson’s lineage and sexual prowess both brought into question.
 But things really jumpstart well before that, during the summer of 1798, when Congress passed through a series of acts known as the Alien and Sedition Acts that made it harder to become a citizen, took away the rights to criticize the government, and established those perceived to be a threat against the country as “alien enemies” who could be “apprehended, restrained, secured, and removed.”

 Yikes.
 Sound familiar?